 - potential – the potential for accomplishment in the place of employment and in life;

 - harmony – the harmony achieved when both those on the Spectrum and their employers understand how they can benefit each other;

 - expansion – expansion of understanding and community when Aspies are valued for who they are;

 - connection – the connection created between all people, whether on the Spectrum or not; and

 - transformation – the transformation that takes place as a result of understanding and non-judgement when Aspies and the rest of the world come together.

 Again, I welcome you to Asperger Works.
 It is my hope that you will find our site useful and informative.

 Asperger Works, Inc.

-As of July 17, 2014, Asperger Works, Inc. has become a bona-fide 501(c)(3) public charity.
-This means that now we may accept contributions; and any donations to our organization is tax-deductible.
+On July 17, 2014 Asperger Works, Inc. became a bonafide 501(c)(3) public charity.
+This means that now we may accept contributions; and any donation to our organization is tax-deductible.